Course Outline

 Module 1: Understanding the cyber-security landscape

-In this module, you will learn about the current cybersecurity landscape and learn how adopting the assume compromise philosophy, you can you restrict an attacker’s ability to move laterally between information systems and to restrict their ability to escalate privileges within those systems.
-The current cyber-security landscape is vast and likely impossible for any one individual to comprehend in its entirety.
-There are, however, several aspects of that landscape to which those interested in the fundamentals of enterprise security should pay attention.
+In this module, you will learn about the current cyber-security landscape and discover how adopting the assume compromise philosophy can restrict an attacker’s ability to move laterally between information systems and limit their capacity to escalate privileges within those systems.
+The current cyber-security landscape is vast and likely impossible for any single individual to comprehend entirely.
+However, there are several key aspects of this landscape that those interested in enterprise security fundamentals should focus on.

 Lessons